mandacosta/mandacosta/README.md

 ### About me

 - 👋 My name is Amanda, thanks for visiting my github profile !
-- 👩 I'm a chemisty 👩‍🔬 on my way to become a fullstack web developer 🧑‍💻
+- 👩 I'm a fullstack web developer 🧑‍💻 and also a chemisty 👩‍🔬
-- 📚 I’m currently studying at Kenzie Academy Brasil and now learning NodeJS;
+- 📚 I’m currently finishing CS50's course!
-- 🥳 Frontend Developer !
-Checkout my projects <3

 ##